andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 stands out is not only his enormous stature but his singularity, standing alone, stoically towering over his arboreally endowed neighbors.

+While nowhere near the top of the list of highest peaks in Norway (which are mostly located on the west coast, vestiges of the Caledonian Orogeny, i.e. the mountain building event that gave us the Appalachians & Scottish Highlands), GTop as it's colloquially known, is near the top of the list of most visited, due to its breathtaking views and proximity to Oslo.

-As we approach the mountain Sondre tells me about Rijukan, a small town sitting in the northern shadow of Gaustatoppen.
+As we approach the mountain Sondre tells me about Rjukan, a small town sitting in the northern shadow of Gaustatoppen.
 The town was essentially "built from scratch" during the construction of a fertilizer plant by Norsk Hydro in the early 20th century.
 At